Skip to content

 Long-term follow-up of AREDS2 (2022, 10-year data)10):

-• No long-term safety concerns were identified.
+• No long-term safety issues were identified.

 The characteristics of each trial are shown below.